liqotech/liqo/docs/pages/gettingstarted/peer.md

 weight: 3
 ---

 Once Liqo is installed in your cluster, you can start establishing new *peerings*.
-In this tutorial, we rely on [LAN Discovery](/user/post-install/discovery#lan-discovery) since our Kind clusters are in the same L2 broadcast domain.
+This tutorial relies on [LAN Discovery](/configuration/discovery#lan-discovery) since our Kind clusters are in the same L2 broadcast domain.

 ## LAN Discovery